The 8 Types Of Love + How To Know Which One You're Feeling

 A tip for philautia:

 Pamper yourself with your favorite self-care activities, create a self-love ritual—literally anything you can give to yourself that makes you feel good, do it!
-(Here are 10 tangible ways to practice self-love.)
+(Here are some tangible ways to practice self-love.)

 7. Storge (familial love)